 This may be a separate form.

-“OSEP expects excusal decisions to be made on an individualized, case-by-case basis, and would consider a public agency to be in noncompliance with the IDEA if it were to routinely or unilaterally excuse a required IEP Team member from attending an IEP Team meeting without obtaining parental consent or agreement, as required by the excusal provisions in §300.321(e).
+“OSEP expects excusal decisions to be made on an individualized, case-by-case basis, and would consider a public agency to be in noncompliance with the IDEA if it were to routinely or unilaterally excuse a required IEP Team member from attending an IEP Team meeting without obtaining parental consent or agreement, as required by the excusal provisions in [34 C.F.R.] §300.321(e).
 OSEP believes that it is critically important to the provision of FAPE that the public agency require individuals to attend IEP Team meetings who are in the best position to address the educational program for and the unique needs of, each child with a disability.”
 (OSEP policy letter, April 25, 2011 to Center for Education Advocacy, Inc. Director Lilly Rangel-Diaz

 http://www2.ed.gov/policy/speced/guid/idea/letters/2011-2/rangel-diaz042511iepteam2q2011.pdf)